Absolutely Fabulous series 1: Reception

 Tim Gray of Variety magazine said that "Absolutely Fabulous, British sitcom about a rich, self-absorbed, falling-down-drunk woman, is not as funny as it intends to be, but it is absolutely unique, absolutely rude and absolutely politically incorrect".
 He also said that "AbFab offers no sense of justice, which may give viewers the heebie-jeebies, since Americans like to believe that the wicked, even if they are amusing, will get punished.
 But the characters are originals, and AbFab has the courage of its convictions, encouraging audiences to find humor in such recent comedic taboos as substance abuse or mistreated offspring."

-In 1997, TV Guide ranked this episode number 47 on its list of the "100 Greatest Episodes of All-Time.
+In 1997, TV Guide ranked an episode number 47 on its list of the "100 Greatest Episodes of All-Time.